sslover/node-express-api-boilerplate/readme.md

 **Dependenices:**

+**One time dependencies**

 1) Download node.js if you have not already <http://nodejs.org/>.
 You can confirm that node is successfully installed on your machine by opening up Terminal and typing 'node'.
 If you don't get an error, it's installed!
 You can exit the node process with Ctrl+c.
+If you already have node, no action needed.

 2) Download and install the Heroku Toolbelt <https://toolbelt.heroku.com>, this will give you the Heroku CLI (command line interface).
+If you already have the Heroku Toolbelt, you can skip this step.

 3) Set up an account at <https://heroku.com>.
 You will be asked to enter a credit card, but the app we are doing will not incur any charges (they just need a card on file).
 In fact, all Heroku apps have a starter/free level.
+If you already have a Heroku account, you can skip this step.

+**Every time dependencies**

 4) Download this boilerplate repo and navigate into the code directory with Terminal.
 To download it, click "Download Zip" at [the repo](https://github.com/sslover/node-express-api-boilerplate)... (do not clone it).